nathabee/PomoloBee/docs/WORKLOG.md

   - styles of github page in harmony with svg
   - export report in json format that can be reused with picker, reload report for completion
   - also track meta data in report (date,version android...etc)
+  -  started a android unit test phase on 2025-04-01 -- anomalie with PERMISSION  after copy and sorage not in preference but hardcoded
 - **Theme**: App developpement : githubpage to display in multilanguage project and manage App test report

 - **PENDING**